redhead-industries/RedHead-Industries/README.md

 ## 🏗️ Our Structure

-RedHead consists of three key branches, each working toward the same vision of a freer and fairer digital and physical world:
+RedHead consists of two key branches, each working toward the same vision of a freer and fairer digital and physical world:

 ### 🖥️ RedHead Technologies

 Focused on developing open-source software, games, and hardware prototypes.
 We aim to bring AAA-quality design, performance, and transparency to the open-source community — from utility tools to full-fledged entertainment and productivity software.

-### 💊 RedHead Medical
+### 🔬 RedHead Open-Research

-Dedicated to experimental and innovative medical development.
+Dedicated to innovative and open research.
-This branch explores new approaches to neurological and mental health conditions such as **autism, ADHD, and schizophrenia**, aiming to improve — and one day even reverse-engineer — disabilities through research-driven innovation.

-### 🛡️ RIIDF (RedHead International Internet Defense Force)

-A **virtual-only** cybersecurity and digital freedom division.
-RIIDF’s mission is to protect online privacy, defend human rights in cyberspace, and hold malicious corporations accountable through ethical cybersecurity research and open-source defense tools.

-> ⚠️ **Note:** RIIDF is **not** a national defense or government-associated branch — it is purely a **cybersecurity initiative** focused on digital freedom and privacy awareness.
+This information is a work-in-progress.
 ---

 ## 📜 Our Story